-Yesterday’s reports of the Russian cyber criminal group KillNet bringing down the websites of several airports might be seen as just another normal day when it comes to cybersecurity.
+Yesterday’s reports of the Russian cyber-criminal group KillNet bringing down websites of several airports might be seen as just another normal day when it comes to cybersecurity.
 Mandiant reported that 15 airports were impacted, with most having their websites down for periods lasting up to a few hours.
 For example, at LAX the FlyLAX.com website was mostly or partially offline, and there were no reports of any internal airport systems or operational disruptions.
 Seems like this was a one-and-done, and life moves on – except for the fact that the Russian threat actors have made it clear that more of these attacks are coming and will likely target and disrupt other forms of critical infrastructure (think energy distribution or water supplies).
 What lessons can be learned from this attack?

 There are three primary takeaways, and one “side note” that I’ll bring up at the end:

 - Vulnerable IoT devices are what form botnet armies for DDoS attacks

 - Denial of service is all about identity and therefore zero trust

 - Prepare ahead from a team and strategy perspective